pooja-subramaniam/roof-top-segmentation/README.md

 <p><small>Project adapted from the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a> </small></p>

 ------------
+## Training
 To run training pipeline, cd to src and run main.py:
 "python3 main.py"

+## Predicting
+After having a saved model in models/weights.pt, predict.py in src can be called to generate labels for new images stored in test_images folder under data/raw/ or can also generate labels for train or val images and compare predictions vs the ground truth label.

+## Plots and prediction visuals
+The visualizations of the loss and metrics are stored in models/.
+The visualizations of predictions can be found in models/test_predictions for data/raw/test_images.
+The train and validation data predictions are stored in models/train_predictions and models/val_predictions